 Many agencies believe they need to handle every aspect of HMIS internally—hiring full-time data analysts, administrators, and technical specialists.
 But with tight budgets and fierce competition for technical talent, maintaining this level of in-house expertise is often unsustainable.

 Staff turnover can derail critical initiatives.
-Inadequate training can lead to costly compliance risks.
-And inefficient systems can leave teams overwhelmed by administrative tasks.
+Inadequate training can lead to costly compliance risks, including the risk of individuals or households being at risk of homelessness due to data errors or compliance issues.
+Responsible administrators and managers play a key role in ensuring data security, managing user access, and maintaining effective HMIS operations to support accurate reporting and coordinated care.
+Inefficient systems can leave teams overwhelmed by administrative tasks.
 All of this creates a vicious cycle where your agency is stuck in reactive mode, constantly putting out fires instead of making meaningful progress.

 It doesn’t have to be this way.